jrmadey/jrmadey/README.md

 Hi there, I'm J.R. 👋
-- 🔭 I’m currently working on an iOS Water Tracking App.
-- 🌱 I’m currently learning Python.
+- 🔭 I’m a data analyst by day and a hobbyist tinkerer in my personal time.
 - 📫 How to reach me: linkedin.com/in/jrmadey1
 - 😄 Pronouns: He/Him